Netherlands halts use of AstraZeneca COVID-19 vaccine

 “We have to make sure everything is right, so it is wise to pause for now.”

+AstraZeneca said on Sunday a review of safety data of people vaccinated with its COVID-19 vaccine has shown no evidence of an increased risk of blood clots.

-The Dutch late last week said there was no reason to stop using the vaccine, following reports of the formation of blood clots in some people who had been injected with it.
+Late last week, the Dutch government said there was no reason to stop using the AstraZeneca vaccine, as the EMA said there was no indication it could cause blood clots.

-The EMA and the World Health Organisation have said there is no indication that these events were caused by the vaccination, and AstraZeneca has also said it had found no evidence of increased risk of deep-vein thrombosis.
+But De Jonge said his decision was informed by new reports, which would now be investigated by the European Medicines Agency (EMA).

+Along with Denmark, Norway and Ireland, Iceland has also suspended the use of the vaccine over clotting issues, while Thailand became the first country outside of Europe to do so on Friday.

 Our Standards: The Thomson Reuters Trust Principles.